quantoid/gnizer/README.md

 # gnizer

-Chaos or gNizer?
+Chaos?
+Or **gNizer**!

 Get people working as teams to look after things that matter to your business.